 1. Test-Retest Reliability

 To determine if a survey is reliable, researchers need to consider test-retest reliability.
-In other words, if 100 students today say they are highly engaged, and they were surveyed again in a month, would the results be similar?
+In other words, if 100 students today say they are highly engaged, and they were surveyed again in a month during a second administration, would the results be similar?
+The second administration of the survey allows researchers to compare responses and assess the reliability or stability of the measurement over time.
 Sure, a student may pick up or lose interest in their studies or activities over time, but for the most part, it is reasonable to expect most students’ engagement to be steady.

 2. Internal Reliability